How can we help?

-Our fees cover all of the work* required to complete the sale of your home, including dealing with registration at the Land Registry, your estate agents and buyer’s solicitors.
+Our fixed fees cover all of the work* outlined in the ‘stages of the process’ text below, these steps are what is required to complete the sale of your home, including dealing with registration at the Land Registry, your estate agents and buyer’s solicitors.

 |Property price:||Our fee||VAT||Total||Our Fee||VAT||Total|

 |Up to £350,000||£920||£184||£1104||£845||£169||£1014|